BaseFEX/basefex-api-docs/rest-api.md

-# Public Rest API for BaseFEX
+# REST HTTPS API for BaseFEX

 - [General information](#general-information)
 - [Authenticating with an API Key](#authenticating-with-an-api-key)